-Dorm room organization can be a bit of a daunting task when you’re not even sure where to begin…
+Dorm room organization can be a daunting task when you’re not even sure where to begin…

 No one can tell you when to go to bed, what to eat or even when to take a shower.